pimutils/vdirsyncer/docs/supported.rst

 versions of Radicale and ownCloud.
 In principle, vdirsyncer is supposed to run correctly with any remotely popular CalDAV or CardDAV server.

-vdirsyncer's synchronization works best if the items have ``UID`` properties.
-Items which don't have this property still should be synchronized fine as of version 1.5, but for performance reasons, such items should rather be the exception than the rule.
-For a possible way to automatically fix such items, take a look at `vfix <https://github.com/geier/vfix>`_.

 Radicale
 --------